turingschool/backend-curriculum-site/module2/lessons/intro_to_html.md

   - `div`s - incredibly common but with the introduction of HTML5, there was a move towards semantic tags.
   - `div`s tell us NOTHING about the content of the element.
-  - A good use case or a `div` might be creating an element on a page like a solid box.
+  - A good use case for a `div` might be creating an element on a page like a solid box.

   ```html
     <!DOCTYPE html>